Duke vs. Baylor Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 - Pick OU: Under (153.5)

 Duke is 4-5-0 against the spread this season compared to Baylor's 5-3-0 ATS record.
-The Blue Devils have a 5-4-0 record going over the point total, while games involving the Bears have a record of 6-2-0 when it comes to hitting the over.
-The two teams score an average of 170 points per game, 16.5 more points than this matchup's total.
+A total of five out of the Blue Devils' games this season have gone over the point total, and six of the Bears' games have gone over.
+The teams combine to score 170 points per game, 16.5 more points than this matchup's total.

 Bet on this or any college basketball matchup at BetMGM